 Not all tea is the same

-For many people the common assumption is that tea is solely a stimulant which has the primary effect of activating the central nervous system via the main chemical component, caffeine.
+For many people, the common assumption is that tea is solely a stimulant that has the primary effect of activating the central nervous system via the main chemical component, caffeine.
 It turns out that tea is much more complex than that.
-The different types (ex. green, black, Oolong, etc.) and varietals of tea have significantly differing biochemical makeups which have dramatically different effects on the biochemistry of the bodies and minds of who consume them.
+The different types (ex. green, black, Oolong, etc.) and varietals of tea have significantly differing biochemical makeups which have dramatically different effects on the biochemistry of the bodies and minds of those who consume them.
 One psychoactive chemical component existing at differing levels in different teas is GABA.
 (GABA-Amino Butyric Acid), is one of the major neurotransmitters in the body – like serotonin and dopamine – whose biochemical activities control numerous functions of the central nervous system.

-Whereas dopamine and epinephrine tend to have a more stimulating effect on the nervous system, GABA is the inhibitory, “brake” system which counteracts the other, more stimulatory, neurotransmitters.
+Whereas dopamine and epinephrine tend to have a more stimulating effect on the nervous system, GABA is the inhibitory, “brake” system that counteracts the other, more stimulatory, neurotransmitters.
 GABA is responsible for most of the “dampening” nervous system functions, including relaxation, calmness, focus, sleep, etcetera.
 Various natural and synthetic nutritional supplements act to increase the amount and activity level of GABA in the body, and the ultimate result of these compounds is the inhibition of the nervous system, including anti-anxiety, anti-depressant, and anti-insomnia effects.
-Some natural foods which contain GABA include : tomatoes, mushrooms, and green tea.
+Some natural foods which contain GABA include tomatoes, mushrooms, and green tea.
 In addition, various herbal and synthetic nutritional supplements have been developed with the same intended effects.

 GABA Health Benefits: https://www.organicnewsroom.com/gaba-supplement/